jshuntley/gilabrewco/src/content/brews/snpa-clone.md

 description: "A great first brew for our new 10 gal brew system"
 style: "Pale Ale"
 abv: 6
-status: "tapped"
+status: "gone"
 date: "2024-11-15"
-details: "Kicked the keg!"
+details: "First brew on the new system"
 notes: "A great first brew for our new 10 gal brew system.
 Unintentionally brewed on the anniversary of Sierra Nevada's establishment."
 ---